Before You Attend

 - Airfare confirmation/invoice: Per FIU travel policy, the dates of your domestic travel cannot start earlier than 24 hours prior to the start of your event (48 hours for foreign travel) or end 24 hours after the end of your event (48 hours for foreign travel).
 Airfare confirmation/invoices need to show your name, ticket number, seat type (coach or economy class), airfare amount paid and credit card used (with last four digits).
 Trip insurance and seat upgrades are not reimbursable.
 If you use a third-party website to buy tickets, print out a receipt that includes credit card used with the last 4 digits.
 Copies of boarding passes are optional, but it is always a good idea to submit them.
 (If you have GPSC funding, this could be a requirement.)

-- Conference Registration: Payment confirmation must show paid with zero balance due.
+- Event Registration: Payment confirmation must show paid with zero balance due.

 - Lodging: Lodging Folio showing zero balance due.
 (Even if you are not being reimbursed for lodging, Controllers requires to see where you stayed.)
 If you share a room, please request that the hotel charge each guest separately.
 If only one card is charged, the owner of that card will be reimbursed.
 This is important if you are receiving GPSC and CASE funding.
 Credit card statements cannot be used in place of receipts or folios.
 They may be used in addition to your receipts, in certain cases only, such as when multiple students share the hotel cost and you need to prove the owner of each card.

-- Conference Program: Copy of the front page of the conference program along with the page(s) that show your name and presentation.
-Also provide the full conference program and agenda.
+- Event Program: Copy of the front page of the event program along with the page(s) that show your name and presentation.
+Also provide the full event program and agenda.

 - Mileage: If you drive to a conference, we need a virtual record of your route with the roundtrip miles from FIU to the conference hotel.